 From an early age, I dreamed of having a Garden of my own to manage and run, a small team of dedicated staff and the resources to create a garden to be proud of.
-The reality of such a dream is much bigger than I could have ever of wished for and as I firmly establish myself in this challenging and all-absorbing role as Estate Manager and Head Gardener for a UHNWI family based in Hertfordshire, Corfu and South of France.
+The reality of such a dream is much bigger than I could have ever of wished for and as I firmly establish myself in this challenging and all-absorbing role as Estate Manager and currently Head Gardener for a UHNWI prestigious family Estate in Cheshire.

-I am extremely fortunate to be able to mentor train and develop potential horticulturalists, helping them on the path to a fruitful career, some will move on to manage gardens of their own, others content with the day to day running of a managed garden.
+I am extremely fortunate to be able to mentor train and develop potential horticulturists, helping them on the path to a fruitful career, some will move on to manage gardens of their own, others content with the day-to-day running of a managed garden.
 I have had many friends, students and work colleagues under my care and enjoy sharing my passion for Horticulture with each and every one of you.

 Looking forward I want a larger audience to express and share my love of gardening with, how I do this is yet unclear and whilst my blog is certainly pointing me in the right direction, I desire so much more.

 I guess blogging is a way of releasing that expression, as is the classes, guided tours and demonstrations that I organise.
 I may not be an academic, and whilst an honours degree would have been a worthy achievement, I have begun to realise that in my career development has surpassed that!
 As my experience and knowledge base continues to grow one thing for sure job satisfaction is guaranteed.